davidmyers6643/voyageurs-java-assessment/README.md

 1. Create a class named `Assessment` inside of the `src` directory.

-    - Write a static method named `square` that accepts an integer as input and returns that number times itself.
+    - Write a public static method named `square` that accepts an integer as input and returns that number times itself.
-    - Write a static method named `sum` that accepts two arguments and that works with both integers and doubles (use method overloading) and returns the result of adding the two passed numbers.
+    - Write a public static method named `sum` that accepts two arguments and that works with both integers and doubles (use method overloading) and returns the result of adding the two passed numbers.
-    - Write a static method named `average` that takes in an array of integers and returns the average as a double.
+    - Write a public static method named `average` that takes in an array of integers (not a `List`, an array) and returns the average as a double.

 1. Create a class named `Person` inside of `src`.

    - The class should define two instance properties of type `String` named `firstName`, and `lastName`.
+These properties should not be accessible outside of the `Person` class.
    - Add a constructor method that takes in two strings and sets the `firstName` and `lastName` properties based on the passed arguments.
    - If either of the passed `firstName` or `lastName` arguments are `null`, the constructor should throw an `IllegalArgumentException`.
-   - Write a getter and setter for the firstName property as well as a getter and setter for lastName.
+   - Write a getter and setter for the `firstName` property as well as a getter and setter for `lastName`.

 1. Create a class named `User` that inherits from `Person`.

-    - Add a protected instance property named `isAdmin` that is a boolean.
+    - Add a protected instance property named `admin` that is a boolean.
-    - Write the constructor on `User` so that it extends from `Person` and accepts a 3rd parameter, a boolean of whether or not that user is an administrator.
+    - Write a constructor on the `User` class that accepts 3 parameters, the first name and last name of the user, as well as a boolean value indicating whether or not that user is an administrator.
-    - Write an instance method on the `User` class named `isAdmin()` that returns a boolean if the contact is an administrator.
+    - Write an instance method on the `User` class named `isAdmin` that accpets no arguments and returns a boolean if the contact is an administrator, based on the `admin` property.

 1. Create an interface named `Greeter`.

-    - The Greeter interface should specify a method named `sayHello()` that returns a String.
+    - The Greeter interface should specify an instance method named `sayHello` that accepts no arguments and returns a String.
 	- Change your `Person` class so that it implements the `Greeter` interface.
-    - The implementation of `sayHello()` method on Person class should return the message "Hello from `firstName` `lastName`" using the instance properties to display the assigned values.
+    - The implementation of the `sayHello` method on Person class should return the message "Hello from `firstName` `lastName`" using the instance properties to display the assigned values.

-1. On your `Assessment` class create a method named `capitalizeRecords`.
+1. On your `Assessment` class create a static method named `capitalizeRecords`.

     This method should: